TallKite/linnstrument-firmware/README.md

 IMPORTING/EXPORTING: You can back up various settings and/or share them with others via midi files.
 The 3 custom light patterns, the 16 audience messages, the 6 memories, microtonal data, and more!
 Check the Linnstrument Community Wiki for export-request files and importable settings files.

 *Details: Importing: Download a settings file from the wiki.
-On your Linnstrument, set Accept Imports to ON.
+On your Linnstrument, set Allow Importing to ON.
 In your DAW, set the output of midi track A to your Linnstrument.
 Load the settings file into track A and press play.
 Your Linnstrument should scroll "IMPORT SUCCESS".
 If you see "IMPORT FAILURE", try again.
 If you don't see anything, see troubleshooting #5 below.*

 *To import a custom light pattern, before you press play, you must first display the one you want to overwrite.
 To import an audience message, before you press play, you must first load for editing the one you want to overwrite.
 (You needn't actually edit it.)*